blalelimit/media-processing-python/README.md

 A python project that processes image, audio, and video files using [Pillow](https://pillow.readthedocs.io/en/stable/) and [FFmpeg](https://ffmpeg.org/).
 The [ffmpeg-python](https://pypi.org/project/ffmpeg-python/) wrapper was used for the project.

 # Overview
-* File Format Converter for image, audio, and video files
+* File Format Converter for image, audio, video files.
 * Includes audio/video processing features such as merging audio and video codecs, etc.
+* Conversion of pdf to image formats is also included.
-* The FFmpeg executable must first be installed and added to PATH.
+* The FFmpeg executable must first be installed and added to PATH, if video processing is needed.

 # Requirements
-* Python 3.7
+* Python 3
 * FFmpeg executable from the official website.
 * Flask, Pillow, ffmpeg-python, and other libraries (for webapp).
 * You can install the packages in the requirements.txt file.